David-boo/David-Boo.github.io/_posts/2021-01-05-biopython-tutorial-first.markdown

    * Finding the starting index of a subsequence
    * Writing sequences to a file
    * Converting a FASTQ file to FASTA file & other formats
-   * Separate sequences by ids from a list of ids

 #### 3. NCBI Entrez databases
    * General Guidelines